python/cpython/Doc/library/functools.rst

    tools that accept key functions (such as :func:`sorted`, :func:`min`, :func:`max`, :func:`heapq.nlargest`, :func:`heapq.nsmallest`,
    :func:`itertools.groupby`).
-This function is primarily used as a transition tool for programs being converted to Py3.x where comparison functions are no longer supported.
+This function is primarily used as a transition tool for programs being converted to Python 3 where comparison functions are no longer supported.

    A compare function is any callable that accept two arguments, compares them, and returns a negative number for less-than, zero for equality, or a positive